 “For our crazy American lifestyle to work, everybody needs to feel that they are on their way to fame and fortune.
 Leisure doesn’t fit with such a notion, so the hours worked have become a competitive index of how important we are in the social hierarchy.
 We don’t live in luxury, we aren’t celebrities, we can’t measure the bills that we pass, but we can measure the number of hours we work.
 That’s our score card.” - Anna, congressional manager

 One way to curb this tendency is to make a wholesale comparison of your entire life to theirs rather than focusing on the one aspect you envy.
 For example, would you be willing to trade your whole life for your neighbor’s, including her loveless marriage, estranged son, and plastic surgery that didn’t go so well?
-In this context, her gorgeous hair or glamorous job may not be so appealing.
+In this context, her gorgeous hair or glamorous job may not appeal.